pixie79/ducklake/README.md

 ## Overview

 This repository contains materials for a blog post demonstrating the integration between Unity Catalog and DuckDB.
-The examples provided showcase how to use DuckDB with Unity Catalog for data management and querying.
+The examples provided showcase how to use DuckDB with Unity Catalog
-Repository Structure
-Dockerfile.nginx: Dockerfile for setting up an NGINX server. notebooks/duckdb.ipynb: Jupyter notebook demonstrating SQL operations with DuckDB and Unity Catalog. notebooks/dbt.ipynb: Jupyter notebook demonstrating the use of dbt (data build tool) with DuckDB and Unity Catalog. requirements.txt: List of dependencies required for running the notebooks and examples.

 ## Prerequisites
 - Docker